California Mileage Reimbursement: Labor Code 2802 Basics

 Timeero will record any corrections made to the entries in the History Log.
 This way, you can always see what was changed and who made the changes, no matter the reason.

 With Timeero, you can easily generate mileage reports and get a precise insight into your mileage expenses.
-And as Timeero integrates with the most common payroll and accounting solutions, you can reimburse your employees’ mileage costs with a few clicks, with no manual entries.
+Timeero integrates with the most common payroll and accounting solutions, so you can reimburse your employees’ mileage costs with just a few clicks.

 Timeero Integrations